substack/html-version-spec/readme.markdown

 be defined for that version.
 Application loaders MUST treat multiple content mapping to the same version as integrity errors.

+A document doesn't need to exaustively enumerate past versions.
+Version info is intended to shortcut reading in the entire merkle DAG by traversing every `<link rel="prev">` element recurively, reducing the number of round-trip requests.

 Example:

 ``` html